zillionare/python-project-wizard/docs/tutorial.md

 ![](http://images.jieyu.ai/images/202104/20210419175222.png)

-Click on the green `install` button at top right, choose `all repositories` then click on `install` button, following directions until all set.
+Click on the green `install` button at top right, choose `all repositories` then click on `install` button, following directions until all sets.

-## Step 7: Upload code to github
+## Step 8: Upload code to github

 Back to your develop environment, find the folder named after the `[project_slug]`.
-Move into this folder, and then setup git to use your GitHub repo and upload the
+Go to this folder, and then setup git to use your GitHub repo and upload the
 code:

 ``` bash